git-cola/git-cola/README.md

 package manager.
 You should use one of these so that all of *git-cola*'s dependencies are installed.

+Distutils is used by the `Makefile` via `setup.py` to install *git-cola* and its launcher scripts.  distutils replaces the `#!/usr/bin/env python` lines in scripts with the full path to python at build time, which can be undesirable when the runtime python is not the same as the build-time python.
+To disable the replacement of the `#!/usr/bin/env python` lines, pass `USE_ENV_PYTHON=1` to `make`.

 ## LINUX

 Linux is it!
 Your distro has probably already packaged git-cola.